 This feels utterly surreal.
 Thanks everyone so much for all your energy, questions, and for being here together!
 Much love! ♡＼(￣▽￣)／♡

-Favourite Thing: Looking forward to see outcomes, being part of the discovery, exchanging ideas.
+Favourite thing to do in my job: Looking forward to see outcomes, being part of the discovery, exchanging ideas.

 I’m easily excitable over well-thought designs, good musicals, outdoor trips, and of course the natural world and parasites!